 The lands of Africa are vast and widespread, with towns often being miles away from each other.
 A concern that many may have about traveling in Africa is transportation and how much it will cost to get around.

 Flights within Africa are notoriously expensive but there are plenty of budget African airlines which fly locally and to neighboring countries.

 If you wish to stay on the ground, there are plenty of other transportation options in Africa, depending on your sense of adventure.
 For those traveling in South Africa, there is the option of Baz Bus – a hop on hop off bus that makes a stop in over 40 towns in South Africa between Cape Town and Johannesburg.
 Prices range between US$175 to US$500.

 If you are feeling really adventurous, why not hire a car and drive yourself around Africa?
 Car rentals range from US$30 to US$100 a day, depending on the type of vehicle you hire.
 Bear in mind that some African countries have more gravel roads than paved ones, making it necessary to hire a 4WD, which will cost more than a sedan car.

-What Currency Should I Bring?
+4. What Currency Should I Bring?

-In Africa, you will find many individuals on the street offering money-changing services.
+In some countries, you will find many individuals on the street offering money-changing services.
 While it is understandably tempting to use these services to avoid service fees, do take caution, as this is an illegal practice.
 The last thing you’d want to happen on your African trip is to end up in jail.
 Always have your ATM/Debit card with you in case you run low on cash.

-Do I Need to Tip?
+5. Do I Need to Tip?